AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 ^^^^^^^^^^^^^^^^
 The place you start when you log in.
 For user init files, some small config files, etc.  No calculation data.
 Daily backup.
-Usually you want to move to scratch first.
+Usually you want to use scratch instead.

 Lustre (/scratch)
 ^^^^^^^^^^^^^^^^^